khangthinh2401/inspection-app/README.md

 DI lets you declare the dependencies of your TypeScript classes without taking care of their instantiation.
 Instead, Angular handles the instantiation for you.
 So you can write more testable and flexible code.

-Assume that we have a Logger function that will write a message to console window in `logger.service.ts`, and we have another file called `hello.ts` that needs to use Logger function.
+Assume that we have a Logger service file with **writeConsole** function that will write a message to console window in `logger.service.ts`, and we have another file called `hello.ts` that needs to use writeConsole function.
 Instead of newing up, we can access the function by injecting the Logger service into `hello.ts` by doing two steps:

 1. Import the Logger function from `logger.service.ts`.
 2. Adding parameter `private logger: Logger` to the constructor of `hello.ts`.